Wireless broadband choices in Ireland

 The speed you get depends on your provider’s coverage of the 4G or 5G network and the strength of your signal.

 |Network||Average download speed||Average Upload speed|

-4G broadband isn’t as fast as fibre broadband, but in urban areas with good coverage, 5G mobile broadband may be as fast as standard broadband.
+4G broadband isn’t as fast as fibre broadband, but in urban areas with good coverage, 5G mobile broadband may be as fast and reliable as fibre broadband.

 It runs on the same kind of connection as your mobile phone, so if coverage is poor in your location, you’ll find it hard to get decent speeds with mobile broadband from the same provider.

 Before you decide, it’s worth weighing up the pros and cons to decide whether it’s suitable for you.

 Here are some of the main pros and cons of using mobile broadband:

 - Can be good in rural internet black spots